rishitsaiya/CS211-DSA-Lab/README.md

   This assignment is for the implementation of Stacks, Queues and Doubly Linked Lists.
 2. Assignment 2\
   This assignment is for the implementation of Binary Search Tree and all the related operations in BSTs.
+3. Assignment 3\
+  This assignment is for the implementation of Heaps and all the related operations in Heaps.

 ## PR's are open for refinement in codes.